Credit Guarantee Scheme

-The purpose of the SME Credit Guarantee Scheme is to encourage additional lending to SMEs, not to substitute for conventional lending that would otherwise have taken place.
+The purpose of the SME Credit Guarantee Scheme is to encourage additional lending to SMEs by offering a partial Government guarantee (currently 80%) to banks against losses on qualifying loans to eligible SMEs.
+The Credit Guarantee Scheme does not substitute for conventional lending that would otherwise have taken place.

 The Scheme is targeted towards companies who are unable to access credit because of three distinct barriers to lending;